PhilT/machines/README.markdown

 I develop on Ubuntu Linux and so it felt natural to have Ubuntu as my server environment.
 I've spent many years building and configuring PCs and anything that can be done to automate the process is a good thing in my opinion.
 I also like to know what I've got installed so I have little clutter and an optimally running machine.
-I also like to reinstall development machines usually when upgrading Ubuntu and prefer a clean start.
+I also like to reinstall development machines usually when upgrading Ubuntu or adding/changing hardware and prefer a clean start.

 There are a few configuration management tools on the market such as Puppet and Chef but they try to cater for every possible server environment.
 They also do a very good job of configuration change management.
 Machines narrows the